mandelsoft/documents/objectrelations/README.md

 The sole task of value validation is to avoid the setting of field/value combinations of an object which is not valid or possible.

 But having a closer look this is not a single task.
 Whether a field/value combination may depend on two different kinds of constraints arising from two different responsibilities:
 - *Domain Validation*: The resource type has a particular meaning determined.
 And this meaning implies constraints for value and field combinations.
-For example a component of a RGB color value is always a number in the range 0<=x<=255.
+For example a component of an RGB color value is always a number in the range 0<=x<=255.
 This has nothing to do with the context the color should be used, it is completely defined by the meaning behind the element (although it might technically be an integer).
 Or those constraints might be given by the underlying elements of the real world finally represented by the resource object.
 - *Context Validation*: A particular resource object might be used in a concrete context.
 This context is typically identified by some label, annotation of field setting defined by an application or group of users in a namespace.
 There may be any number of such contexts per cluster.
 The task here is to be able to limit field/value combinations according to requirements of this usage context.
 Those limitations are not intrinsic to the resource type.

 As we can see both kinds of limitations are subject to different areas of responsibility.
 While the constraints for the domain validation are arising from the resource type itself and are the same and enforced for every object for every application of this resource type in a cluster, the context constraints are arising from the usage of particular resources in a particular cluster.
 So, responsible for the first flavor is the provider of a resource type, and for the seconds flavor some principals in a particular cluster.
 In the first case, all objects are (and must be) affected, in the second only objects that belong to a specific context.

 This differentiation must be reflected in the API used to declare such validations.
 This first one is usefully part of the schema definition of the resource type wherever possible.
 More dynamic checks, for example checking value transitions, can be done by more expressive elements.
 In this are Validating Admission Webkooks and Validating Admission Policies can be used.
 They are valid cluster-wide.
-But they should no check context constraints.
+But they should not check context constraints.

 The second kind of constraints must be declarable by principals responsible for particular usage contexts, typically inside a namespace.
 And here we easily can see, that Validating Admission Policies cannot be used, because they are cluster-scoped resources.
 And this although, concerning their expressiveness, they would be able to describe such constraints.
 So, the design of this new mechanism is not applicable for a common use case according the semantics of the problem domain, it is just an adaptation of the already existing mechanism of Validating Admission Webhooks.
 To use it to solve the context problem, you have to leave your trust-domain and require cluster privileges.